bigchaindb/bigchaindb/docs/server/source/server-reference/bigchaindb-cli.md

 **This is an experimental feature.
 Users are advised not to use it in production.**

 Manage elections to add, update, or remove a validator from the validators set of the local node.
-The commands implement [21/UPSERT-VALIDATORS](https://github.com/bigchaindb/BEPs/tree/master/21), check it out if you need more details on how this is orchestrated.
+The upsert-validator subcommands implement [BEP-21](https://github.com/bigchaindb/BEPs/tree/master/21).
+Check it out if you need more details on how this is orchestrated.

 Election management is broken into several subcommands.
 Below is the command line syntax for each,